-5. What investigation is done to diagnose Guillain-Barre?
+5. What investigation is done to diagnose Guillain-Barre Syndrome?

-6. What care should be done for patients with Guillain-Barre?
+6. What care should be done for patients with Guillain-Barre Syndrome?

-7. What can occur in severe cases of Guillain-Barre?
+7. What can occur in severe cases of Guillain-Barre Syndrome?

 Paralysis of the diaphragm and ventilatory failure.

-9. What happens to the myelin sheath due to Guillain-Barre?
+9. What happens to the myelin sheath due to Guillain-Barre Syndrome?

 It prevents the ability of the neurons to transmit impulses to the muscles.

-From the ground to the brain, it starts at the extremities and works towards the head.
-It’s an ascending disorder.
+From the ground to the brain; It’s an ascending disorder that starts at the extremities and works towards the head.

-12. What is the precise cause of Guillain-Barre?
+12. What is the precise cause of Guillain-Barre Syndrome?

 The precise cause is unknown.

-13. What antigen causes the infections in Guillain-Barre?
+13. What antigen causes the infections in Guillain-Barre Syndrome?

-14. What elevated levels are present in Guillain-Barre?
+14. What elevated levels are present in Guillain-Barre Syndrome?

-15. What factors are more susceptible to Guillain-Barre?
+15. What factors are more susceptible to Guillain-Barre Syndrome?

-16. What is the clinical presentation of Guillain-Barre?
+16. What is the clinical presentation of Guillain-Barre Syndrome?

 17. What percent of people with Guillain-Barre make a full recovery?

-18. How long is the recovery time for Guillain-Barre?
+18. How long is the recovery time for Guillain-Barre Syndrome?

-19. What history do patients of Guillain-Barre have?
+19. What history do patients with Guillain-Barre typically have?